Detecting LLM-Assisted Academic Dishonesty using Keystroke Dynamics: Introduction

 By integrating behavioral signals into our model, we leverage the process of text production \cite{hayes1981uncovering,matsuhashi1981pausing,van2008pause} rather than relying solely on the final product (the text itself).
 This approach provides a more nuanced understanding of writing behaviors.
 While straightforward cases, such as directly copying and pasting LLM-generated text, can be effectively mitigated by disabling such functionalities in the submission interface, our findings demonstrate that models incorporating keystroke logs achieve high accuracy in detecting both \textit{transcribed} text (verbatim typing from a source) and \textit{paraphrased} text (typing with modifications to the source content).

-To this end, we first summarize the contributions of the conference paper \cite{kundu2024keystroke}, and then provide the list of additional contributions introduced in this manuscript.
-The conference paper \cite{kundu2024keystroke}: \darklabel{$1$} proposed a new dataset of keystroke logs from $40$ students completing both \textit{bona fide} (independent writing) and \textit{AI-assisted} (using ChatGPT) tasks, covering both opinion-based and fact-based questions; \darklabel{$2$} adapted and evaluated the Siamese-LSTM architecture TypeNet \cite{acien2021typenet} on the proposed dataset as well as on two publicly available repurposed datasets, namely the Stony Brook University dataset \cite{banerjee2014_emnlp} and the Buffalo dataset \cite{7823894}, across multiple scenarios (user-specific, keyboard-specific, context-specific, and dataset-specific/agnostic), showing that keystroke signals can distinguish AI-assisted from genuine writing with accuracies ranging from $\sim$75\% to 86\% in scenario-specific setups, while performance dropped in user-agnostic and dataset-agnostic conditions; and \darklabel{$3$} provided a discussion of limitations, including dataset scale, reliance on Euclidean similarity in TypeNet, and general challenges in cross-user and cross-device generalization.
+Our conference \cite{kundu2024keystroke} paper: (a) Proposed a new keystroke dataset collected from $40$ students completing both \textit{bona fide} (independent writing) and \textit{AI-assisted} (using ChatGPT) tasks, covering opinion- and fact-based questions, and (b) adapted and evaluated TypeNet \cite{acien2021typenet} architecture for plagiarism detection on the proposed and two publicly available (repurposed) datasets \cite{banerjee2014_emnlp, 7823894}, across user, keyboard, context (topic), and dataset-specific/agnostic scenarios, showing the promise of keystroke signals in distinguishing AI-assisted and genuine writing.

-This paper expands upon the conference version in the following dimensions: \darklabel{$1$} We enlarge the dataset by adding $90$ new users and introduce a novel typing mode, namely \textit{paraphrasing} with GenAI, to better reflect realistic plagiarism strategies; \darklabel{$2$} We benchmark two advanced machine learning models, LightGBM and CatBoost, which outperform TypeNet in structured scenarios; \darklabel{$3$} We compare the performance of the proposed detectors against {(a)} the 70B-parameter LLaMA-3.3-Instruct model under different prompting and windowing strategies, {(b)} DetectGPT \cite{mitchell2023detectgpt}, a zero-shot machine-generated text detection method, and {(c)} $44$ human judges ($14$ experts, $30$ non-experts); and \darklabel{$4$} We propose a novel deception model to test keystroke-based plagiarism detectors, evaluate the detectors under deception scenarios, and present an effective countermeasure.